smannist/dungeon-generator/documentation/weekly_report_3.md

 very appealing.
 The paths usually form a square.
 This is something I will have to work on if I find the time.
 Other than that, I am happy with the progress so far.
 Also need to do more testing!
 Code might need refactoring too i.e maybe it would make sense to have A Star on its own module?
 I am not sure yet.

+## What have I done this week?

+Worked on BSP Tree partitions and A star search algorithm.
+Wrote bunch of tests.

+## What have I learned?

+Much better understanding on how to partition areas using the BSP Tree.
+I learned how to use A star to find the shortest paths between nodes.

+## Problems

+Right now A star finds too many paths and I have no idea how I can improve it.
+It is also hard to figure out what the threshold should be
+(i.e too low and nothing connects, too high and you get even more paths).
+Paths often start at edges of the rooms as well, which makes sense since I am using the node x,y coordinates, but it makes the dungeons look a bit ugly.

+## What will I do next?

+Start working on random walk to generate biomes.
+It should be a lot easier to figure out than BSP / A Star.
+Improve UI and try to wiggle with parameters to make the dungeons look visually better.

+## Conclusion

+Made a ton of progress, but it is still hard to make dungeons that are visually appealing.

+Time used: 25-30 hours.
+I neglected other courses to make room for this project.